camille-le/algorithms-notes/npc_theory.md

 * **NP Hard**: We are yet to find a polynomial-time solution
 * **NP Complete**: Both in NP and at least as hard as NP Hard problems

+There is a huge outstanding theoretical computing -- the P vs NP debate.
+Does P equal NP or not?
+Why is this an open question?

 A problem is either **known** or **yet to be known** to be in P or NP.

+We cannot prove the absence of a polynomial time algorithm today.
+We can only say we are yet to find one.
+We cannot prove the absence of polynomial time verification.
+We can only say that we are yet to find one.
+We cannot discount that some clever person is going to figure it out.

+The P vs. NP question - does P equal NP or not - this gives us two realities:
+1. The first is the intersection in the chart on the left.
+Roughly 83% of computer scientists think that is reality, that P does not equal NP.
+2. There are roughly 11% of people that think on the right chart (citation needed).
+They think it's possible that P == NP and that it's all NP complete and the complexity classes will collapse on themselves, that factoring becomes easy.
+Nobody has been able to definitively prove one side or the other.